preetisawant/cloud-foundry/how-to/setting-up-your-ibm-cloud-environment/provisioning-in-a-vpc.md

 ## Disabling the IKS public CSE on a VPC CFEE
 {: #disable-iks-public-cse}

-Disabling the public CSE will remove the access needed to run `kubectl` commands or otherwise access your kubernetes API server from the public Internet.
+**Important:** Disabling the public CSE will remove the access needed to run `kubectl` commands or otherwise access your kubernetes API server from the public Internet.
 Do not do this unless you have the required network connectivity in place to allow access to the private subnets in your VPC.
 {: note}

 1. Log into the IBM Cloud CLI.
 2. Find the cluster associated with your VPC CFEE.
 The format of the name of the cluster is `<CFEE name>-cluster`.